Jason deCaires Taylor: Career

 In 2021, Taylor continued to support the eco-art movement and completed two projects based in Europe.
-The first installation, which is the first underwater museum in the Mediterranean Sea, was the Cannes Underwater Eco-Museum near Île Sainte-Marguerite just off the coast of Cannes, France and has been included in the world's 100 greatest places of 2021 by Time Magazine.
+The first installation, which is the first underwater museum in the Mediterranean Sea, was the Cannes Underwater Eco-Museum (Écomusée sous-marin) near Île Sainte-Marguerite just off the coast of Cannes, France and has been included in the world's 100 greatest places of 2021 by Time Magazine.
 Before the museum could be installed, the site had to be cleared of disused marine infrastructure debris and officially cordoned off to protect visitors as well as the six large sculptures and surrounding posidonia sea grass meadows.
 The artworks are positioned 3 – 4 metres below the water's surface near the shoreline, making the museum easily accessible to snorkelers and free divers.
 Taylor's split mask design concept not only links to the area's history of being where the Man in the Iron Mask was imprisoned and Cannes hosting the annual Cannes Film Festival, but it is also a metaphor for the ocean – one side of the mask depicts strength and resilience and the other fragility and decay.

 The second artwork installation in 2021 was the Museum of Underwater Sculpture Ayia Napa (MUSAN) situated within a Marine Protected Area (MPA) off the coast of Ayia Napa, Cyprus to aid in the development of biodiversity in the area.
 The museum is a joint collaboration between the Department of Fisheries and Marine Research, the Ayia Napa municipality and the Ministry of Tourism.
 As the ambassador for the Ayia Napa MPA, the museum is a space for education, preservation and conservation.
 MUSAN's metaphorical entrance is marked by two figurative land sculptures – Irineos and Calypso – who are the children pledging to help protect the sea.
 Once submerged, visitors can view the remaining 93 artworks, which are situated 8 – 10 metres below the water's surface in a ravine of sand located in between natural rock formations.

-Taylor is currently working on another sculpture series destined for Museum of Underwater Art, Australia to increase climate change awareness, support eco-tourism, as well as provide homage to the marine conservation techniques practiced by the indigenous population.
+Eight hybrid sculptures collectively titled The Ocean Sentinels were added to John Brewer Reef in 2023 as the third sculpture installation for Museum of Underwater Art, Australia to increase climate change awareness, support eco-tourism, and provide homage to the marine conservation techniques practiced by the indigenous population.